Materials-Consortia/OPTIMADE/optimade.rst

   - The last item of the array is the list property item located at the indicated coordinates, represented using the same format as each line in the dense layout.
     In the same way as for the dense layout, reference-markers are allowed inside the item data for embedded lists that do not fit in the response (see example below).

-If the final line of the response is a next-marker, the client MAY continue fetching the data for the property by retriving another partial data response from the provided URL.
+If the final line of the response is a next-marker, the client MAY continue fetching the data for the property by retrieving another partial data response from the provided URL.
 If the final line is an end-of-data-marker, any data not covered by any of the responses are to be assigned the value :val:`null`.

 If :field:`"returned_ranges"` is included in the response and the client encounters a next-marker before receiving all lines indicated by the slice, it should proceed by not assigning any values to the corresponding items, i.e., this is not an error.